AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 to the agent and provides the context necessary to complete the task.
 This is a task-specific feature, and different reasoning problems will require different conversation templates, although they can follow a similar format.
-We define the conversation template as follows (using ``question`` and ``answer`` as placeholders for the question and answer data) and then host a single-turn rollout env over the question and answer columns of our dataset with a :class:`ServedEnvFactory <agilerl.llm_envs.ServedEnvFactory>` as our ``env_factory`` (a prompt dataset is just an environment we host: one shared server, serving a fresh env instance to each rollout over its own WebSocket session).
+We define the conversation template as follows (using ``question`` and ``answer`` as placeholders for the question and answer data) and then drive a single-turn rollout env over the question and answer columns of our dataset with an in-process ``env_factory`` (a prompt dataset is just an
+environment: each rollout runs its own env instance in-process via :meth:`RolloutEnv.local <agilerl.llm_envs.RolloutEnv.local>`).

 .. collapse:: Build the Single-Turn Rollout Environment